Pool mechanics

 - The backend creates (or updates) a row in

-pool_assignednotification fires to that user - The card is now visible to everyone on the team in the pool view
+pool_assignednotification fires to them. - The card is now visible to everyone on the team in the pool view.

 The card doesn't leave your local board.
-It's duplicated into the pool — your copy stays where it is, so you can keep working on it or keep it as a reference.
+It's duplicated into the pool — your copy stays where it is.
 The pool copy is the authoritative shared state.

 Pull — taking a card out of the pool